 Since the 19th century, the Moffett Field area was used for agriculture.
-Historic maps show a series of landings along the bay with connecting roads, stage stops, and residences in the area.
-(PRC, 1994).
+Historic maps show a series of landings along the bay with connecting roads, stage stops, and residences in the area (PRC, 1994).

-The U.S. military continuously operated Moffett Field from its date of commission in April 1933 as the Sunnyvale Naval Air Station until it was transferred to NASA on July 1, 1994.
+The U.S. military continuously operated the Naval Air Station (NAS) Moffett Field from its date of commission in April 1933 as the Sunnyvale Naval Air Station until it was transferred to NASA on July 1, 1994.
 A summary of the history of the base operations is provided in Table 1.
-Moffett Field's original mission was to serve as a base for the West Coast dirigibles of the lighter-than-air (LTA) program.
+NAS Moffett Field's original mission was to serve as a base for the West Coast dirigibles of the lighter-than-air (LTA) program.
 The Navy continued to use the station as an air base until October 1935 when it was transferred to the Army Air Corps for use as a training base.
-During the Army's tenure, the National Advisory Committee for Aeronautics established Ames Research Center in December 1939 on land adjacent to the Navy at Moffett Field.
+During the Army's tenure, the National Advisory Committee for Aeronautics (NACA) established Ames Aeronautical Laboratory in December 1939 on land adjacent to the Navy at Moffett Field.